hsunAlfred/autoupdate-webdriver-chrome/README.md

 ###-----------------------------------------------------------------------------

-Using the program, you need to install extral modual - selenium and requests -
+Using the program, you need to install extral modual - selenium and requests - you can use
 ```python
 pip install -r requirements.txt
 ```
-.
+to install all package required.

 You can run the file directly, you can import to your Python file too.